scikit-hep/uproot3/README.rst

 Whenever a lazy array is indexed or sliced, it loads as little as possible to yield the result.
 Slicing everything (``[:]``) gives you a normal array.

-Since caching in uproot is always explicit (for consistency: see `Caching data`__), repeatedly indexing the same value repeatedly reads from the file unless you specify a cache.
+Since caching in uproot is always explicit (for consistency: see `Caching data <#caching-data>`__), repeatedly indexing the same value repeatedly reads from the file unless you specify a cache.
 You'd probably always want to provide lazy arrays with caches.

 Another reason to want to read part of an array is to efficiently iterate over data. `TTree <http://uproot.readthedocs.io/en/latest/ttree-handling.html#uproot-tree-ttreemethods>`__ has an ``iterate`` method for that purpose (which, incidentally, also takes **entrystart** and **entrystop** parameters).